phac-nml/mikrokondo/docs/subworkflows/input_check.md

 3. If there are samples that have duplicate ID's the **samples will be combined**.

 ## Input
-- CSV formatted sample sheet
+- User submitted CSV formatted sample sheet

 ## Outputs
 - A channel of reads and their associated tags